 Mentoring Program

-Created in 2007, this program is a reference in the academic environment, contributing to the personal academic and professional development of Bachelor and Master students, through "one-to-one" contact with a CATÓLICA-LISBON Alumni - who will be their Mentor.
+Created in 2007, this program is a reference in the academic environment, contributing to the personal academic and professional development of Bachelor and Master students, through "one-to-one" support by a CATÓLICA-LISBON Alumni - who will be their Mentor.
 This is a collaborative and sharing relationship of enormous mutual benefit.

 Key Program Figures